chris-townsend/project-one/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a quote from a famous landscape artist and gallery cards which will take you straight to the gallery page.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the hero image and the title.
-        3. The user has two options, click the call to action buttons or scroll down, both of which will
+        3. The user has two options, click one of the call to action buttons or scroll down.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page there is a clean navigation bar, each link describes what page they will end up on clearly.
         2. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to easily be able to locate their social media links to see their followings to determine how trusted and known they are.
-        1. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        2. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+        1. The user will see the social media icons as soon as they open the site as they are fixed to the bottom of the screen.
+They are also interative when hovered over.

 -   #### Returning Visitor Goals